viperleed/viperleed/doc/content/displacements/displacements.rst

 -  :ref:`Vibrational amplitudes<VIBDELTA>`
 -  :ref:`Chemical substitution<OCCDELTA>`

-Generally, any displacement applied to one atom will also be applied to all symmetry-equivalent atoms (see Linking in :ref:`POSCAR<POSCAR>`), such that the symmetry is preserved during the search (eg, in-plane geometrical displacements will be mirrored for atoms linked by a mirror symmetry plane).
+Generally, any displacement applied to one atom will also be applied to all symmetry-equivalent atoms (see Linking in :ref:`POSCAR<POSCAR>`), such that the symmetry is preserved during the search (eg. in-plane geometrical displacements will be mirrored for atoms linked by a mirror symmetry plane).
 If multiple assignments are made for the same atom, the assignments will be ignored if they are consistent, but the user will be warned and the program may stop if there is a contradiction.
 For example, if some of the iridium atoms 2-11 in the code above were linked by a mirror plane, assigning a displacement in z direction to all of them would be accepted, but assigning the very same in-plane displacement (not parallel to the mirror plane) to all of them would lead to a contradiction, as this would break the symmetry.
 In that case, it would be preferable to assign the displacement explicitly to only *one* of the symmetry-equivalent atoms.

 .. note::
   See the :ref:`Domain calculations<domain_calculation>` page for information on how to format the DISPLACEMENTS file when optimizing multiple structures simultaneously.